RitulSoni/Open-Flights-Data-Project/Results.md

 BFS can be used to solve a variety of problems in graph theory, including finding the shortest path between two vertices, computing the connected components of a graph, and generating a spanning tree of a graph.
 It can also be used as a subroutine in other graph algorithms, such as cycle detection and topological sorting.
 BFS has a time complexity of O(V + E), where V is the number of vertices and E is the number of edges in the graph.

-#### Depth-First Search

-Depth-first search (DFS) is an algorithm for traversing or searching a graph data structure.
-It starts at a given vertex and explores as far as possible along each branch before backtracking.
-The purpose of DFS is to traverse the entire graph, or to visit all the vertices and edges of a graph in a particular manner.

-DFS can be used to solve a variety of problems in graph theory, including finding connected components in a graph, testing if a graph is bipartite, and finding the strongly connected components of a directed graph.
-It can also be used as a subroutine in other graph algorithms, such as topological sorting and cycle detection.

-DFS has a time complexity of O(V + E), where V is the number of vertices and E is the number of edges in the graph.
-Additionally, DFS only visits vertices that are reachable from the starting vertex, so it may not find the shortest path between two vertices if the graph has multiple connected components.

 #### Page Rank

 In a graph, the PageRank of a vertex is calculated based on the PageRanks of the vertices that link to it.
 This creates a system where vertices with a high PageRank are considered more important than vertices with a low PageRank.
 The PageRank of a vertex can be used to measure the importance or centrality of the vertex in the graph.